dildar0408/Projects/README.md

 Hi,

-I am Dildar Ghotra and currently working as Investment Associate at Ontario Teachers' Pension Plan.
+I am Dildar Ghotra and currently working at Ontario Teachers' Pension Plan.
 This account lists down additional projects that I am persuing to contiue learning about investment management.
 Please reach out to me at dildar0408@gmail.com, if you wish to collaborate or discuss something.

 Thanks for visiting this page.